Test-Time Alignment via Hypothesis Reweighting: Inference-Time Ensemble Recalibration

-Given an ensemble of $K$ models $f_1, \ldots, f_K$, we aim to dynamically update the weights assigned to each model based on additional data.
-As a practical test-time assumption in settings where we cannot further train neural networks, we can think of the ``true'' or ``best'' model as being one of the $K$ ensemble particles that performs best on the evaluation distribution.
-Initially, we assign equal weights $w_k = \frac{1}{K}$ to all ensemble members to reflect a uniform prior belief over the ensemble members.
-As new labeled data becomes available, we update $w$ according to which model is most appropriate for $\Pte$.
+Given an ensemble of $K$ models $f_1, \ldots, f_K$, we aim to dynamically update their weights based on adaptation data.
+As a practical inference-time assumption in settings where we cannot further train neural networks, we can think of the ``best'' model as being one of the $K$ ensemble particles that performs best on the evaluation distribution.
+Starting with uniform weights $w_k = \frac{1}{K}$, we update them as new labeled data from $\Pte$ becomes available.

-Formally, the weighted ensemble prediction is computed as $f_w(x) = \sum_{i=1}^K w_i f_i(x)$, where $w_i$ are nonnegative weights satisfying $\sum_{i=1}^K w_i = 1$.
-To update the weights in light of new adaptation data, we use an objective function $l(f_k, x, y)$ that is used to measure the performance of each ensemble member $f_k$ on the datapoint $(x, y)$.
-We denote the cumulative loss of model $f_k$ on the adaptation data as $\mathcal{L}(f_k, \Dad) = \sum_{(x, y) \in \Dad} l(f_k, x, y)$.
-Models with lower cumulative loss are better aligned with the target task, and thus should be assigned higher weights.
-We compute weights using a softmax on the negative cumulative losses: